Semaglutide vs Tirzepatide: Which GLP-1 Is Right for You?

 Best for

 Patients looking for an affordable, well-established GLP-1 with a strong safety record.
-Good first-line option for those with moderate weight loss goals (15-20% body weight) or those who want the most clinical data behind their medication.
+Good first-line option for those with moderate weight loss goals or those who want the most clinical data behind their medication.

 Advantages

-- Proven 15-20% average body weight loss in clinical trials
+- 15-17% average body weight loss demonstrated in clinical trials of FDA-approved Wegovy (STEP 1)

 - Longest real-world safety and efficacy track record